|

 Roman Catholic Church differs from the earlier model of governance and is

 a centralized organization headed by a universal pontiff (pope).
+The

 Anglican Communion generally speaking follows the ancient ecclesiology and

-more closely resembles the organization of Orthodox Church as a “worldwide
+somewhat resembles the organization of Orthodox Church as a “worldwide

 communion of Churches.”